Blogs

 wave

-Its expected size, based on the Z9 platform, puts it somewhere betwee+n a mid-size and full-size truck, setting it up as a challenger to models like the BYD Shark in China.
+Its size sits somewhere between a mid-size and full-size truck, so it’s ready to compete with trucks like the BYD Shark in China.

 Will It Come to the U.S.?